Our Endometriosis Treatment Philosophy

 Endometriosis and pelvic pain are commonly misunderstood and mistreated.
 Successful treatment of endometriosis and pelvic pain requires addressing several essential issues in two basic categories; (1) correctly performed surgical removal of the endometriosis implants and (2) treatment of co-conditions and/or underlying conditions often associated with endometriosis.
 Unfortunately many patients with endometriosis are not having either of these areas treated correctly.
 There is a lot of un-necessary pain and suffering as a result of the inadequate diagnosis and treatment of endometriosis.

 Currently, the standard approach used by the majority of general OB/GYN’s for surgical treatment of endometriosis is ineffective and out of date.
 Coagulation (cauterization) or burning of the endometriosis implants is the most common surgical approach, which results in only a partial destruction of the disease.
 The remaining disease not removed at surgery continues to grow with return of symptoms relatively quickly (months to a year or two).
-In contrast, wide excision is the surgical technique used by Dr. Cook at Vital Health Institute.
+In contrast, wide excision is the surgical technique used by Dr. Cook at Vital Health Endometriosis Center.
 The technique is similar to that used to treat skin cancer.
 The disease is removed with what appears to be a margin of normal tissue (in the case of endometriosis implants it includes the endometriosis and some of the surrounding normal looking peritoneum that lines the inside of the body).
 As patients are becoming more informed about the importance of wide excision in the treatment of endometriosis, I am now seeing operative reports where the physician state wide excision was performed but in reality only smaller biopsies were removed leaving a fair amount of endometriosis behind.
 This inadequate surgery often results in patients undergoing multiple ineffective surgeries.
 There is no medical cure for endometriosis.
 It must be completely removed surgically with true wide excision.

 It is well documented in the scientific literature that endometriosis specialists have higher success rates and lower recurrence rates compared to general OB/GYN’s.
 This should not be surprising.
 The concept of better outcomes with medical specialties and subspecialties is the basis of the current medical training and certification system with a variety of different medical subspecialties.
 Most nationally recognized endometriosis surgeons provide excellent treatment with wide excision.
 This is an important first step, but it is not the complete picture.